-A multi-warm label reflects the attention of the pre-trained baseline.
-In other words, it transforms the implicit attention of the pre-trained baseline into explicit knowledge, which can be learned by ClonalNet directly.
-Specifically, we show CAMs of various categories, corresponding logits, and multi-warm labels in Fig.~\ref{fig:logitsAndCAMs}.
-For \emph{Scene-A}, the ground-truth is Beagle.
-The baseline focuses on Beagle (index: 2), Samoyed (index: 8), and Dingo (index: 9).
-It generates positive logits on these categories as they are similar in appearance (readers are encouraged to compare them on the Internet), which implies that the multi-warm label reflects the attention of the baseline.
-Both \emph{Scene-B} and \emph{Scene-C} contain Dingoes, identical in species but vary in fur colors (yellow and white, respectively).
-The baseline generates significantly different CAMs and multi-warm labels, demonstrating that each input's multi-warm label is adaptive.
-In addition, compared to one-hot labels, multi-warm labels are characterized by higher entropy and generalize well~\cite{pereyra2017regularizing}.
+The multi-warm label reflects the attention of the pre-trained baseline network.
+In other words, it converts the implicit attention of the baseline network into explicit knowledge that FocusNet can learn directly.
+In Fig.~\ref{fig:logitsAndCAMs}, we show the prediction examples of three scenes, each of which contains the CAMs of different classes, the corresponding logits, and the multi-warm labels.
+For \emph{Scene-A}, the baseline network pays attention to Beagle (index: 2, ground truth), Samoyed (index: 8), and Dingo (index: 9).
+It generates positive logits on these classes as they are similar in appearance, implying that the multi-warm label reflects the attention of the baseline network. \emph{Scene-B} and \emph{Scene-C} both contain Dingoes, but with different fur colors (yellow and white, respectively).
+The baseline network generates significantly different CAMs and multi-warm labels, demonstrating that the multi-warm labels are adaptive.
+In this context, the multi-warm label can indicate which classes are confusing.